ml-research/moral-choice-machine-v2/README.md

 ## 3. Using the MCM

-To run the MCM based on the pre-trained USE emeddings (tensorflow hub):
+To run the MCM based on the pre-trained USE embeddings (tensorflow hub):

 ~~~~
 python experiments/experiments_mcm.py --data <atomic/context> --model use_hub